Up to 80% off PlayStation 5 games

-Let's start with the most important question of all.
 Below, you will find an overview of our thoughts about the PS5.
-We now also have a more detailed PlayStation 5 review you can access for a deeper analysis.
+However, we also have a more detailed PlayStation 5 review you can access for a deeper analysis.

-Sony cleaned up in the current generation of consoles, with the PS4 more than doubling the sales of the Xbox One.
+Sony cleaned up in the previous generation of consoles, with the PS4 more than doubling the sales of the Xbox One.
 With that in mind, the company could have played it safe and kept on going in the same direction.
-But it hasn't; it's taken a risk and looked to innovate, and it pays off.
+But it hasn't; it's taken a risk and looked to innovate.
+It pays off.

 Unlike the Xbox Series X, the PS5 feels like a much different machine than its predecessor.
-The new user interface brings with it a new way of interacting with the world of gaming – one that feels organic and connected and never segmented.
+The new user interface brings with it a new way of interacting with the worlds of gaming – one that feels organic and connected.
 The console is lightning fast while being super quiet, and the 3D Audio brings with it a more realistic experience for your ears.

 But it's the DualSense controller that really helps set the PS5 apart.
 Haptic feedback and adaptive triggers are true game changers, bringing the controller and – by extension – the player into a game's world.
 It doesn't hurt that the controller also brings great new speakers, a touchpad, a mic and more to the table as well.

-The new design is a bit of a shock to the system, but it's a grower and is becoming more digestible by the day.
+The new design is a bit of a shock, but it's a grower.
 Especially now we know you can customise it with third-party faceplates.

 There's no doubting that Sony has the first-party quality to really deliver with exclusives games, too.
-And while the launch line-up isn't amazing, Sony boasts significantly more day-one exclusive experiences than its rival.
+And while the launch line-up wasn't amazing, Sony boasted significantly more day-one exclusive experiences than its rival.
 It has since built on that with consistent, varied releases that can satisfy multiple demographics.
 It also stands the console in good stead that major middleware solution Unreal Engine is in the PS5's court.
-Plus, the compatibility and functionality of PSVR is still a huge win for the PlayStation.
+Plus, the compatibility and functionality of PS VR2 is still a huge win for the PlayStation.

-Yet if we look at the PS5 strictly through the lens of whether it delivers a next-gen gaming experience, the answer is a resounding "yes!"
+Yet if we look at the PS5 strictly through the lens of whether it delivers a next-gen gaming experience, the answer is a resounding "wow!"